Master in Business in Africa (distance learning)

 - East African Economic Area

 - Interactions of the African Civilisation with other civilisations

 Module 4- Doing Business in Southern Africa

 - Lesotho: the Switzerland of Africa.

-- Namibia: Exporter of diamonds, minerals,
+- Namibia: Exporter of diamonds, minerals, and meat

 - South Africa: the second-largest African Economy.